Any discussion about Ashes of Creation must first begin with a discussion of Nodes, which leads us naturally to our first question: What are Nodes?

 Given the complexity of the topic, the Housing and Citizenship discussion has its own section.
 Freeholds and In-Node Houses become available at Stage 3 (Village) as well as a starter set of 50 Instanced Apartments.
 At Stage 4 (Town), the Mayor will have the optional to build additional Instanced Apartments and more In-Node Houses will spawn.
 Additionally, the section on Node Sieges has been included in depth in the PvP Section.

-When a node is at Stage 1 (Expedition) and Stage 2 (Encampment) the decision for the Node and its growth is all done by the game mechanics.
+\When a node is at Stage 1 (Expedition) and Stage 2 (Encampment) the decision for the Node and its growth is all done by the game mechanics.
+If a Stage 0, 1 or 2 Node is vassalized by a Stage 3 or higher Node, then the vassalized Node is considered a territory.
 Beginning at Stage 3 (Village) leadership becomes the responsibility of the players, namely through the role of Mayor; however, we are aware that the government is done slightly different in each of the different Node types.
 We are waiting for more details on the other offices and are expecting that information to come in the Nodes 3 and Nodes 4 Videos.

 What we currently know of the government system is that you must be a citizen to be considered for Mayor.
 We also know that to be involved in the Election you must be a citizen.
 Beyond that, each of the Node Types have their own methods for election.
 The individual methods of election will be discussed shortly in the Node Types section.